 With Dulla Bhatti (1956), Sabiha proved she could as easily carry of a Punjabi film on her shoulders as well.
 The film, costarring Sudhir, was a huge success at the box office.
 In fact, 1956 was a super year for Sabiha as she delivered success after success.
 Hameeda, a remake of the Geeta Bali starrer Vachan (1955), Sarfarosh and Chhoti Begum all proved to be huge winners at the box office.
 Sabiha had become the undisputed queen of Pakistani cinema.

 Waadah (1957) and Saat Laakh (1957) are regarded as milestone films in Pakistan, both co-starring Sabiha and Santosh and both being huge successes at the box office.
-Wadaah looks at a poor, simple man from the village who loves a police officer’s daughter from the city.
+Wadaah looks at a poor, simple man from the village, who loves a police officer’s daughter from the city.
 The film is known best for Santosh’s sensitive performance as well as the song Jab Tere Shaher Se Guzarta Hoon.
 Saat Laakh takes off from Mr and Mrs 55 looking at a heiress who has to marry in order to retain her wealth – seven lakhs cash, a bungalow worth seven lakhs and other assets worth seven lakhs.
-She marries a convict on the run so that she could marry him, go to her hill station house on ‘honeymoon’ and then have her laywer bring the police there a couple of days later to have the man arrested.
-Of course, she falls in love with him in this period, of course, the police come and arrest him, of course he thinks she’s betrayed him and yes, he’s wanted for murder as he ‘accidentally’ killed a man who was trying to rape a woman (Nayyar Sultana).
-And yes, all’s well that ends well ultimately.
+She marries a convict on the run so that she could marry him, go to her hill station house on ‘honeymoon’ and then have her lawyer bring the police there a couple of days later to have the man arrested.
+Of course, she falls in love with him in this period, of course, the police come and arrest him and he thinks she has betrayed him and his love.
+He was on the run as he was wanted for murder having ‘accidentally’ killed a man, who was trying to rape a woman (Nayyar Sultana).
+Expectedly, all’s well that ends well ultimately.

 1957 also saw the launch of the Nigar Awards, Pakistan’s version of the Filmfare Awards.
 While Santosh won the Best Actor Award for Waadah, Sabiha was the winner for Saat Laakh.
-By now the Sahiba Khanum-Santosh Kumar jodi was talked off in the same breath as Raj Kapoor and Nargis and it was but inevitable that with the numerous films they were doing together and with the on-screen chemistry they shared, they had fallen in love with each other off-screen as well even though Santosh was a married man with children.
+By now the Sahiba Khanum-Santosh Kumar jodi was talked off in the same breath as Raj Kapoor and Nargis.
+It was but inevitable that with the numerous films they were doing together and with the on-screen chemistry they shared that they fell in love with each other off-screen as well.
+This in spite of Santosh being a married man with children.
 The two, after initial opposition from Sabiha’s father, got married during the making of Hasrat (1958).
 To quote Sabiha in an interview given to The Saturday Post, “My father was of course completely against the marriage.
 He couldn’t reconcile to me becoming Santosh’s second wife, while he was still married to his first wife and also had two daughters.
 But I told my father that Santosh was a true gentleman and there was nobody I’d rather marry.
 Finally, my father relented.
 And I’ve never for a day regretted that decision.
 In fact, Santosh’s first wife and I are very good friends.
 She is a really nice woman.
 In fact, the reason that we could make it work was that we both loved Santosh very much and we got along so he would never face a conflict.
 It’s worked out so well that our children don’t consider each other half-brothers or half-sisters.
 It’s all a tightly knit family, Masha Allah!”

 Sabiha proved a top heroine right through to the mid 60s scoring heavily in films like Naaji (1959), Ayaz (1960), Shyam Dhale (1960), Mousiqar (1962), Shikwa (1963) – winning the Nigar Award for Best Actress, Kaneez (1965), Sawaal (1966) and Devar Bhabhi, yet another award-winning performance.
 Though by now Sabiha was getting slotted into the character artist category, she was still getting roles where her role was the pivot around which the film revolved.
 Some of her popular films in this period were Anjuman (1970), Tehzeeb (1971) and in particular Ek Gunah aur Sahi (1975).